Supporting Our Student Groups

 The Department’s mission is to turn our students into future engineering leaders who will make an impact on the world.
 Student projects, organizations and research offer unique opportunities for our students to network with peers and faculty, travel to national conferences and competitions and explore possible career paths while building up a strong resume.
 In addition to these valuable benefits, our students also gain important technical knowledge and critical thinking skills.
 The real leaders in ASE/EM are the alumni, parents, corporate partners and friends who provide financial support to our students.

-The UT Design/Build/Fly (DBF) team is developing a radio-controlled airplane for the annual AIAA Design/Build/Fly competition, hosted by Cessna Aircraft Company in Wichita, Kansas in April 2014.
-This year's competition theme is "Backcountry Rough Field Bush Plane" and includes a ground taxi mission simulating a rough field taxi, ferry flight mission, maximum load mission involving wooden cubes, and an emergency medical mission simulating two patients/gurneys and two attendants needing medical transport.
-Building supplies will mainly consist of composite materials, wood, testing equipment and electric motors.
-Estimated travel and building supplies costs: $14,000.
+The UT Design/Build/Fly (DBF) team is developing a radio-controlled aircraft for the annual AIAA Design/Build/Fly competition, hosted by Raytheon Missile Systems in Tucson, Arizona in April 2014.
+This year's competition theme is "Remote Sensor Delivery and Drop System" and includes a quick-load ground mission, ferry flight mission, simulated sensor transport mission with a stack of wooden boards, and a simulated sensor drop mission with softball-sized Wiffle balls being released from the aircraft.
+The team will utilize composite materials, wood, testing equipment, and electric motors to optimize aircraft performance.
+Estimated travel and supplies costs: $14,000.

 Learn more about our ASE/EM student projects.

 Members of The UT Design, Build, Fly team showed their Longhorn pride once again at this year’s DBF Competition, placing 7th among 60 competing teams.
 Read more...